cilium/cilium/Documentation/gettingstarted.rst

 ::

-    $ vagrant destroy cilium-master
+    $ vagrant destroy cilium-1

 You can always re-create the VM using the steps described above.

-If instead you just want to shut down the VM but may use it later, ``vagrant halt cilium-master`` will work, and you can start it again later using the contrib/vagrant/start.sh script.
+If instead you just want to shut down the VM but may use it later, ``vagrant halt cilium-1`` will work, and you can start it again later using the contrib/vagrant/start.sh script.